Plants That May Poison Your Pets

 Keep your pets safe from dangerous plants in your house and yard

-More than 700 plants have been identified as producing physiologically active or toxic substances in sufficient amounts to cause harmful effects in animals.
+Sydney is just one of countless pets poisoned by ingesting Sago palm, a popular decorative plant commonly sold without any warnings about its toxicity.
+And Sago palm is among more than 700 plants that have been identified as poisonous (meaning they produce physiologically active or toxic substances in sufficient amounts to cause harmful effects in animals).

-Our list of some of the common plants that may produce a toxic reaction in animals provides a guide to those plants that have been generally identified as being capable of producing a toxic reaction.
+Our list of some of the potentially poisonous plants provides a guide to those plants that have been generally identified as being capable of producing a toxic reaction.
 We recommend that you print it and keep it in an accessible place.